ARCHAEOLOGICAL EXCAVATIONS OF THE MEDIEVAL ROYAL MANOR

 2017.
 WHAT THE EXCAVATIONS REVEALED

-The building had three floors built in stone, included the basement.
-The basement was used as warehouse, probably to store goods received from both taxation and trade.
+The building had three floors built in stone, included the cellar.
+The cellar was used as a storage room, probably to store goods received from both taxation and trade.

 On the second floor, there were kitchens, workshops and working rooms.
 On the third floor was the representative hall and other rooms used by the king when he was at Avaldsnes.

 The building ends in a high gate tower.
 This was the main entrance to the royal manor.
 From the tower a covered passageway, perhaps in two floors, leads up to the chancel.
 The façade from the south to the church is 70 m.
 The main building, including the tower, is about 51 meters.

 WHO BUILT THE MEDIEVAL ROYAL MANOR?

 The building was constructed sometime between 1240-1319, probably either by Håkon Håkonsson, who built the Church of St Olaf, or by Håkon V Magnusson, who appointed St Olaf’s church as a collegiate church.
 So far, it seems that the gate tower was built by Håkon Håkonsson at the same time as the church, and that Håkon V Magnusson continued with the main building which was completed sometime around 1300.